-To quantitatively answer the research questions of the Electrification Futures Study, researchers will use multiple state-of-the-art models and analytic tools.
-To the fullest extent possible, they will also rely on engineering assessments using bottom-up approaches to develop future scenarios and analyze their implications.
-The methods and results will be peer-reviewed, and data and assumptions will be made publicly available.
+To quantitatively answer the research questions of the Electrification Futures Study, researchers used multiple state-of-the-art models and analytic tools.
+To the fullest extent possible, they relied on engineering assessments using bottom-up approaches to develop future scenarios and analyze their implications.

-We will use an open-source energy planning tool called EnergyPATHWAYS representing all demand sectors—buildings, industry, and transportation—to generate future electricity consumption scenarios.
+We used an open-source energy planning tool called EnergyPATHWAYS representing all demand sectors—buildings, industry, and transportation—to generate future electricity consumption scenarios.
 Key features include a high spatial resolution, a rich set of technology options, and accounting for infrastructure inertia through stock turnover.

 Load Modeling: Demand-Side Grid Model

-Future research to be presented in forthcoming EFS publications will rely on dsgrid to analyze the hourly electricity consumption under scenarios with various levels of electrification.
-In addition to providing electricity consumption data for the planned EFS analysis, dsgrid can be used for other analysis outside the EFS research umbrella.
+EFS research used dsgrid to analyze the hourly electricity consumption under scenarios with various levels of electrification.
+In addition to providing electricity consumption data for the EFS analysis, dsgrid is being used for other analysis at NREL.

 Electric Sector Capacity Expansion Models